nishchalnishant/Deep_learning_methods/0. Machine learning/0. Statistical concepts/readme.md

 **_Central Limit Theorem_**

 - It says that the means drawn from multiple samples will resemble the familiar bell-shaped normal curve (see “Normal Distribution”), even if the source population is not normally distributed, provided that the sample size is large enough and the departure of the data from normality is not too great.
-- allows normal-approximation formulas like the t-distribution to be used in calculating sampling distributions for inference—that is, confidence intervals and hypothesis tests.
+- Allows normal-approximation formulas like the t-distribution to be used in calculating sampling distributions for inference—that is, confidence intervals and hypothesis tests.

 **_Standard Error_**